 The knowledge requirements are listed in the Apprenticeship Standard and more details may be found in References 1 and 6.
 The practical skills required are given in the welder qualification specification(s) selected by the employer (References 2, 3, 4 and 5).
-The apprentice will be required to demonstrate that he/she has achieved the skill requirement for welding plate and/or pipe in all positions with the completed test pieces meeting the required levels of quality in accordance with the selected specification.
+The apprentice will be required to demonstrate that he/she has achieved the skill requirement for fillet and plate welding in the selected position(s) (Down hand, Horizontal, Vertical, Overhead), with the completed test pieces meeting the required levels of quality in accordance with the selected specification.